-While sea otters are vulnerable to natural predators such as sharks, the population also faces risks from other factors such as disease, contaminants, availability of prey, and entanglement in commercial fishing gear.
+While sea otters are vulnerable to natural predators such as sharks, the population also faces risks from other factors such as disease, contaminants, harmful algal blooms, availability of prey, and entanglement in commercial fishing gear.
 In addition, the risk of oil spills remains an ongoing concern.

 Current Conservation Efforts

-Current effects center on monitoring the status, trends, distribution, and causes of mortality of otters in this population.
+Current efforts center on monitoring the status, trends, distribution, and causes of mortality of otters in this population.
 A key indicator of recovery of the population is its ability to expand its range along the California Coast.
-Currently, it appears that shark predation is an important one factor limiting range expansion, particularly in the north end of the range.
+Currently, it appears that shark predation is an important factor limiting range expansion, particularly in the northern end of the range.

 Future actions to promote the conservation and recovery of the southern sea otter will depend on the results of ongoing research, particularly if needed to respond to human-caused sources of mortality.
-U.S. FWS, U.S. Geological Survey (USGS), and their partners are expected to continue to conduct annual abundance surveys and respond to strandings, including conducting necropsies to identify the causes of death for retrieved carcasses.
+FWS, U.S. Geological Survey, and their partners are expected to continue to conduct annual abundance surveys and respond to strandings, including conducting necropsies to identify the causes of death for retrieved carcasses.